kookiatsuetrong/cool/README.md

 for the current version.

 # The Hello World program
-Program written by the Cool! programming language starts from the class "Main" and start() method.
+Program written by the Cool! programming language starts from the start() method of the Main class.
 So let's start by writing the first Hello World program:
 ```es6
 class Main {
 	method start() {